1. Definitions

 Responding Student means any student against whom an allegation of violating the Code is made.

-Complainant refers to 1) any student, faculty member, university official, or other individuals who may, but is not required to also be the Reporting Party, and who is participating in or attempting to participate in a University-related education program or activity within the United States, and believes they may have been the target of conduct that may have violated the University’s Prohibited Discrimination, Harassment, Sexual Misconduct, and Retaliation Policy (Policy 1.008), or 2) the University Title IX Coordinator, who signs or files a formal Complaint, which includes allegations of sexual violence, harassment, and discrimination; dating or domestic violence; stalking; or retaliation under section 3.2.16, as defined by federal Title IX law, against a Responding Student.
+Complainant refers to 1) any student, faculty member, university official, or other individual who may, but is not required to also be the Reporting Party, and who is participating in or attempting to participate in a University-related education program or activity within the United States, and believes they may have been the target of conduct that may have violated the University’s Prohibited Discrimination, Harassment, Sexual Misconduct, and Retaliation Policy (Policy 1.008), or 2) the University Title IX Coordinator, who signs or files a formal Complaint, which includes allegations that may have violated section 3.2.16 of this Code, against a Respondent.
+The University Title IX Coordinator may file a formal Complaint to address conduct that is alleged to be contributing to a sex-based hostile environment even when the conduct occurred outside a University-related education program or activity or outside the United States.

 An individual selected by a Complainant, Respondent, Reporting Party, or witness to act as their support person during the conduct process, who may be present during all conduct interviews, meetings, hearings, and/or alternative dispute resolution processes.
 An advisor may be any person, including but not limited to, a parent, friend, any other University student, or University faculty or staff member except such individuals that the Dean of Students determines to hold actual or perceived bias and/or a potential conflict of interest.
+No individual involved in the same conduct matter as a Complainant, Respondent, Reporting Party, or witness may serve as an advisor to prevent bias or conflicts of interest.
+University confidential resources may not be used as an advisor for all allegations investigated by the Office of Institutional Equity (OIE), including both Title IX and non-Title IX matters, as outlined in the University’s Prohibited Discrimination, Harassment, Sexual Misconduct, and Retaliation Policy (Policy 1.008).
 Advisors are not permitted to actively participate, speak, or represent the Complainant, Respondent, Reporting Party, or witness in any way during the conduct process, except during Title IX Conduct Panel hearings.
 An advisor will serve as an active participant in a Title IX Conduct Panel hearing by asking questions of the party they support, the other party, and any witnesses involved in the Title IX Conduct Panel hearing, however the advisor may not speak for the party they support.

 A University Conduct Officer is a Student Affairs staff member empowered to provide overall direction for the University student conduct system.
 University Conduct Officers are also empowered to receive and determine whether a student has violated the non-academic prohibited conduct provisions of the Code as a Student Conduct Administrator.